 - Submission REST API: the Community is developing an API that you can use to submit data to a Local-EGA programmatically.

-Provides standardised tools to discover and access human data
+To provide standardised tools to discover and access human data

 - Local-EGAs for metadata sharing: By extending the use of Local-EGAs the Community is increasing the amount of human data that is discoverable.
 Local-EGAs store metadata from the main EGA, which will allow you to use the local EGA to search both the main and local EGA.
 You can also search and retrieve information from the Local-EGA by using the Local-EGI API, so you can build your own services based on the data available.
 In addition, the main EGA will gather the metadata from all the data submitted to Local-EGAs, so a search at the main EGA will allow you to find data located across all Local-EGAs.

 - Beacon project: The Human Data Community is working with the Global Alliance for Genomics and Health (GA4GH) to use the beacon discovery service for resources across ELIXIR.
 The Beacon service provides a simple way to make data discoverable.
 You can query the lightweight metadata provided by a data resource (a 'beacon') to ask questions like 'Does this dataset have genomes with this allele at that position?' and get a 'Yes' or 'No' answer.
+Beacons represent an important step towards collaborative, responsible sharing of human genomic data.
+An important objective is to provide a reference implementation that will scale to support data discovery across all the ELIXIR Data Nodes.

 - Regulating access to sensitive data: the Community is working with the Compute Platform to use the ELIXIR Authentication and Authorization Infrastructure (AAI) for ELIXIR resources.
 The AAI is a system that allows you to have a single identity across a range of different services, so you can use the same log-in for each service.
 The ELIXIR AAI also contains a Resource Entitlement Management System (REMS).
 This provides a way that you can request access online to a restricted data resource, and a Data Access Committee (DAC) for that resource can review your application.
 If you are granted access, you can the log in to the resource using the AAI (which verifies your right to access the data).

-Develops long-term management policies for human data
+To develop long-term management policies for human data

 - The Community is documenting long-term data storage requirements and metadata mappings needed for submitting complex heterogeneous data into the EGA.

-Ensures that human data in ELIXIR services is handled in accordance with the appropriate legal framework
+To ensure that human data in ELIXIR services is handled in accordance with the appropriate legal framework

 - The Community ensures that ELIXIR services handling human data comply with the General Data Protection Regulation (GDPR).